Live From EuropeSaturday, July 4

 Israel, Lebanon sign framework deal after US-mediated talks US Secretary of State Marco Rubio announced a US-mediated framework agreement between Israel and Lebanon.

-aljazeera · about 3 hours ago
+aljazeera · 7 days ago

 Live From Europe